agneszhrn/KasirAja-API-Automation-Testing-using-SuperTest-Mocha-dan-Chai/README.md

 1. Clone this repo to your computer.
 2. Navigate to the `mocha-chai-api-testing` directory.
 3. Run the command `npm install` to install all dependencies.
-4. Run the command `npm test` to run all tests.
+4. Run the command `npm run test` to run all tests.

 #### KasirAja API Contract :